CodeLeom/puppeteer-tutorial/README.md

 # Puppeteer Tutorial for taking screenshot & Generating PDF

 Added to this code is also a code for you to take screenshot of website or or generate pdf from the website.

+# Multiple page screenshots
+Create a sepreate folder called images, all the screenshots will be saved into the folder when you run the `batch.js` file.